Don’t Drive Like an Ash™

 The average cost of repairs following a road rage incident.
 The amount more per year for insurance coverage with a reckless driving record versus a clean record.

-Why Use Humor, Visuals, and
+Humor, Visuals, and

-Conversation Prompts?
+Conversation Prompts

 Learners absorb material significantly better with images compared to text alone.
 Visuals improve learning up to 400%.